Even though I’m not a big fan of snacks (but intermittent fasting), nuts are a natural and convenient option for in-between times.

-For example, studies show that people have comparatively lower blood sugar and insulin levels after high-fiber meals (Chandalia et al. 20001).
+For example, studies show that people have lower blood sugar and insulin levels after high-fiber meals (Chandalia et al. 20001).

 Also, dietary fiber can inflate the food, form a gel that reduces energy density, and thus promote satiety.

-Nuts Are Nutrient-Rich Keto Foods
+Nuts Are Delicious Nutrient-Dense Keto Foods

 Moreover, nuts are rich in minerals such as magnesium, potassium, selenium, and B and E vitamins:

 - Selenium is anti-inflammatory and counteracts stress on a cellular level (Rayman 20122).

 - Magnesium is an essential electrolyte that boosts energy production and protein synthesis (Vernon 19883).